oinkin/treestyletab/README.md

 ## Maintenance

 I'm happy to accept pull requests but I will only be personally fixing bugs that impact my use of the addon.

+## Donations

+While donation offers are deeply appreciated, none will be accepted.
+Please donate to your local food bank instead.